sudo-sturbia/xenigma/README.md

 }
 ```

-Checkout [How-to-Configure](How-to-Configure.md) to learn about options provided for each component.
+Checkout [How To Configure](HowToConfigure.md) to learn about options provided for each component.